-- A. This specification section describes the furnishing, installation, commissioning and programming of audio/video components and systems. - B. The Fieldhouse Audio/Video System will provide for multiple presets to accommodate the different set ups for the system, from competition mode, practice mode, instruction mode and any other optional set up the school may require.
-The contractor shall have a meeting with the users prior to programming to allow for their input in all the required presets needed.
-The video system shall provide for the ability to display the cameras on owner furnished video projectors and screens, as well as streaming live video. - C. The Presentation Rooms shall be two separate Audio/Video systems, which will be able to be combined for one large system.
-The video projectors will be owner furnished and contractor installed.
+- A. This specification section describes the furnishing, installation, commissioning and programming of audio/video components and systems. - B. The Multi-Purpose/Dining Room shall be two separate Audio/Video systems, which will be able to be combined for one large system.
+The video projectors will be contractor furnished and installed.
 The system will provide for remote wall inputs with HDMI and VGA with audio.
 Wall mounted wired touch screens will be provided for room control and combining.
-The room shall be able to be combined from either touch screen.
+The room shall be able to be combined from either touch screen. - C. The Classroom/Conference Room Audio/Video systems are standalone systems.
+The video projectors will be owner furnished and contractor installed.
+The system will provide for remote podium mounted switcher wall with HDMI and VGA with audio and digital media twisted pair output.
+The projector remote will provide for room control.

-- D. The Tutoring room Audio/Video system will allow for display of HDMI and VGA with audio on the owner furnished, contractor installed video projector.
-The system will have a wireless collaboration gateway.
-A remote control system with wall mounted touch screen will be provided for all room and equipment controls. - E. Performance Statement: This specification section and the accompanying Contract Documents are performance based, describing the minimum material quality, required features, and operational requirements of the system.
+- D. The Student Meeting Room Audio/Video system will allow for display of HDMI and VGA with audio on the contractor furnished and installed wall mounted video display.
+The display's remote control will be provide for all controls. - E. Performance Statement: This specification section and the accompanying Contract Documents are performance based, describing the minimum material quality, required features, and operational requirements of the system.
 These documents do not convey every wire that must be installed, every equipment connection that must be made and every feature and function that must be programmed and configured.
 Based on the equipment constraints described and the performance required of the system, as presented in these documents, the Vendor and the Contractor are solely responsible for determining all wiring, programming and miscellaneous equipment required for a complete and operational system. - F. This document describes the major components of the system.
 All additional hardware, subassemblies, supporting equipment and other miscellaneous equipment required for proper system installation and operation shall be provided by the Contractor. - G. This document describes the major programming features and functions of the system.
 All additional programming, configuration and integration required for proper system installation and operation shall be provided by the Contractor. - H. When a specific manufacturer is not provided in this document for minor pieces of equipment, the Contractor shall provide only those materials considered to be of the same industry commercial and professional quality level as the major equipment manufacturers.